-Are you a crafter that wants to incorporate some embossing into one of your designs, but doesn't want to spend a lot of money purchasing an embossing machine for a one time project?
-Hand embossing might be the answer to your problem.
-You can get surprising results just by using a stencil and stylus that will rival the look of embossing from a high priced craft machine.
+Are you a crafter who wants to incorporate some embossing into one of your designs, but you do not want to spend a lot of money purchasing an embossing machine for a one-time project?
+Hand embossing might be your next step.
+You can get surprising results just by using a stencil and stylus that will rival the look of embossing from a pricey craft machine.

 Dry embossing, also called relief embossing, is done by tracing a stencil with a special tool, called a stylus.
 The result is a stunning, raised pattern on the object you are embossing.

 It is wise to remember that hand embossing should only be used for a small project.
 If you get bitten by the embossing bug, you might want to consider purchasing an embossing machine for future use.
 You will be able to quickly crank out many beautiful embossed papers with the help of a machine.Continue to 2 of 6 below.